Game On in Libraries

-Thank you to all libraries that entered the 2015 Library Display competition.
+Thank you to all libraries that entered the 2017 Library Display competition.
 The competition was tough this year.
-A total of fifty-three entries were received!
+A total of 20 entries were received!

 - The Space Activation Award – awarded to the library whose space creatively embodies the SRC theme and is appealing to the interest of children, young people and families